rtitmuss/torn/doc/bootloader.md

 ## USBasp as ISP on Windows

-> This section was tested on Windows 10.
+> This section has been tested on Windows 10.

 ### Installing the required programs